 - A. The purpose of a student conduct process is to establish the factual record of an alleged violation of the Code of Student Conduct (the Code or this Code).
 The procedures outlined do not attempt to recreate or approximate a court of law.
-Procedures shall reflect standards of fundamental fairness, and minor deviations from procedural guidelines suggested in this Code shall not invalidate a decision or process unless significant prejudice to the respondent or the university may result, as determined by the Vice President for Student Affairs s or designee. - B. Ultimate authority for student conduct is vested in the Board of Trustees by the University Charter.
+Procedures shall reflect standards of fundamental fairness, and minor deviations from procedural guidelines suggested in this Code shall not invalidate a decision or process unless significant prejudice to the respondent or the university may result, as determined by the Dean of the Student Experience or designee. - B. Ultimate authority for student conduct is vested in the Board of Trustees by the University Charter.
 Student conduct authority may be delegated to university administrators, faculty members, student committees, and organizations, as set forth in the Code, or in other appropriate policies, rules, or regulations adopted by the Board.
-Students are asked to assume positions of responsibility in the university student conduct system so that they may contribute their skills and insights to the resolution of student conduct cases. - C. The Appeals Board, appointed by the President for a term of two years, will be composed of the following members: four faculty members to be nominated by the Faculty Senate; four administrators to be nominated by the Vice President for Student Affairs; and four full- time undergraduate students and two graduate students to be nominated by the President of the Student Association.
-If nominations are not received by July 1 preceding the start of an academic year, the Office of Student Rights and Responsibilities may put forth nominations to the President for the required number of members to serve on the Appeals Board.
+Students are asked to assume positions of responsibility in the university student conduct system so that they may contribute their skills and insights to the resolution of student conduct cases. - C. The Appeals Board, appointed by the President for a term of two years, will be composed of the following members: four faculty members to be nominated by the Faculty Senate; four administrators to be nominated by the Dean of the Student Experience; and four full-time undergraduate students and two graduate students to be nominated by the President of the Student Association.
 Quorum will consist of three members with each constituency administrators, faculty, and students represented.
 The chair should be a member of the Faculty.
-In addition to reviewing appeals, other tasks or assignments may be referred to the Board at the discretion of the Vice President for Student Affairs.
-The Appeal Board's decisions on appeals are final and conclusive. - D. The Code, and any statements of procedure included in the Statement of Student Rights and Responsibilities, do not apply in any proceedings or matters addressed through the Title IX Sexual Harassment and Related Conduct Policy or through the Code of Academic Integrity.
-Procedures in the Title IX Sexual The Harassment and Related Conduct Policy and the Code of Academic Integrity supersede this Code, as well as the Statement of Student Rights and Responsibilities, for those matters.
+In addition to reviewing appeals, other tasks or assignments may be referred to the Committee at the discretion of the Dean of the Student Experience.
+The Appeal Board's decisions on appeals are final and conclusive. - D. The Code, and any statements of procedure included in the Statement of Student Rights and Responsibilities, do not apply in any proceedings or matters addressed through the Sexual and Gender-Based Harassment and Interpersonal Violence Policy or through the Code of Academic Integrity.
+Procedures in the Sexual and Gender-Based Harassment and Interpersonal Violence Policy and in the Code of Academic Integrity supersede this Code, as well as the Statement of Student Rights and Responsibilities, for those matters.